Skip to main content

 memory-limit: 4 GiB

-• when configured in a tenant resource profile the limit applies to applications run by the tenant that has this profile assigned to it
+The memory-limit defines the maximum amount of memory available on each host for applications.
+When configured in a tenant resource profile the limit applies to applications run by the tenant that has this profile assigned to it.

 note

-The memory-limit is not enforced, which means the memory can be oversubscribed.
+When scheduling applications, the memory-limit is considered, but not enforced.
+This means that the memory can be oversubscribed.

 A desired amount of memory may be requested in an application specification: